 It is also important to emphasise that the minimum salary rules differ under the Skilled Worker route, compared with its predecessor, the Tier 2 (General) visa.
 While a minimum salary threshold continues to be imposed under the new route, determining which level applies has become a more complex process.
 The thresholds have also been changed, and are generally lower than under the Tier 2 visa.

 How much is the minimum Skilled Worker salary?

 Broadly speaking, a sponsored worker must be paid at, or above, the highest of either the relevant absolute minimum salary for their circumstances or the stated ‘going rate’ for the occupation code relevant to the job.

-Typically, the absolute minimum level is £25,600, unless the worker benefits from ‘tradeable points’, for example if they have a job offer in a shortage occupation or they hold a relevant PhD qualification, in which case, the lowest minimum salary threshold under the Skilled Worker visa route is currently set at £20,480.
+Typically, the minimum Skilled Worker salary level is £26,200 (increased from £25,600 in March 2023), unless the worker benefits from ‘tradeable points’, for example if they have a job offer in a shortage occupation or they hold a relevant PhD qualification, in which case, the lowest minimum salary threshold under the Skilled Worker visa route is currently set at £20,480.

 However, other factors may also apply and must be considered when determining the applicable minimum threshold:

 - Does the worker qualify as a ‘new entrant’?

 - Does the worker benefit from ‘tradeable points’?

 - How is the salary level calculated, based on the number of hours expected to be worked?

 Selecting the correct occupation code